Mindfulness & Grief Keynote Speaker,

 Because I am a clinician as well as a thanatologist, I can pull from both research and real life to create a grounded presentation with lasting impact.

 I am the author of Mindfulness & Grief and the new guided journal, From Grief To Peace.
 My Mindfulness & Grief System will be featured in the upcoming text book, The Handbook of Grief Therapies.

-Heather the author of Mindfulness & Grief and the new guided journal, From Grief To Peace.
-She is the founder of the Mindfulness & Grief Institute, where she hosts the Mindfulness & Grief Podcast, and facilitates Awaken, an online grief support program that helps members develop self-care and coping skills for grief and beyond.
-Heather holds a master’s degree in Thanatology (death, dying, & bereavement) from Hood College and is a Certified Yoga Therapist.
+I founded the Mindfulness & Grief Institute, host the Mindfulness & Grief Podcast, and facilitate Awaken, an online grief support program that helps members develop self-care and coping skills for grief and beyond.
+I hold a master’s degree in Thanatology (death, dying, & bereavement) from Hood College and am a Certified Yoga Therapist.

 - Healthcare, Hospice & Palliative Care Professionals

 - Social Workers & Therapists

 - Yoga & Meditation Professionals